Dtcreation/Firmware-Molise-Artillery/README.md

 ![MKS_GEN_LnewTFTwiring](https://user-images.githubusercontent.com/60579620/107208792-598fb080-6a02-11eb-8e8a-aaaefea56d4c.jpg)

-## Artillery Genius MKS SGEN L 1.0 MotherBoard
+### Artillery Genius MKS SGEN L 1.0 MotherBoard

 Diagram to move from MKS GEN L 1.0 to MKS SGEN L 1.0

 [MKSGENL1_0_To_MKSSGENL1_0](/images/MKSGENL1_0_To_MKSSGENL1_0.png)

+### Install / Update : TFT Screen Firmware

+The Molise Firmware is supplied with a second firmware, this is the firmware of the TFT screen.
+This TFT Firmware is based on the Official Firmware of Bigtreetech with the support among others of the following touch functions:

+- M600
+- Babystepping
+- ABL
+- MBL
+- Z Offset
+- Autotune PID
+- Assisted filament loading-unloading
+- Assisted E-step calibration
+- UART management
+- Various configurations

 ## Thanks